Are you spending enough time on your business? (Time requirements for an authentic business)

 1. Joyful Productivity

-As an example, if you looked at my calendar, you would find that my work periods are always between 90-120 minutes.
-Between these work periods, there are long breaks, such as walking the dog, taking a nap, or having a meal.
-For example, work from 8am - 10am, then take a 90-minute break.
-Then work from 11:30am - 1pm, and take a 1 hour break.
-(I explain the details of my schedule in the Time Management course.
-I can also walk you through my current schedule if you ask me on a Bonus Q&A call.)
+If you looked at my calendar, you would find that my work periods are always between 1.5 - 2.5 hours.
+Between these work segments, there are long breaks, such as walking the dog, taking a nap, or having a meal.
+For example, work from 8 - 10:30am, then take a 1-hour break.
+Then work from 11:30am - 1pm, and then another 1 hour break.
+(I explain the details of my schedule in the Joyful Productivity course.
+I can also walk you through my current schedule if you ask me on a Q&A call.)

-During every hour of work, I also do my energy reboot multiple times.
-It only takes about 20 seconds each time.
+During each hour of work, I also do my energy reboot multiple times.
+It takes only 20 seconds each time.

-As for what to actually do during work periods, let’s begin by talking about keeping your inbox under control.
-I spend 1.5 hours per workday clearing my emails and miscellaneous tasks.
-I recommend at least 1 hour per day, or 5 hours per week, which is about 22 hours per month.
+Also, I spend 1.5 hours per workday clearing my emails and miscellaneous tasks.
+I recommend at least 1 hour per day, or 5 hours per week, which is about 22 hours per month of EOD (end of day clearing of inbox / misc. tasks).

 2. Healthy Money Habits

-All that I need to do manually is 15 minutes a week to check my automated bookkeeping and make sure things are categorized properly.
+I spend just 10 minutes a week to check my automated bookkeeping and make sure things are categorized properly.

-Everyone should be planning ahead for their retirement, no matter how young (or old).
-Good money practices will create a healthy financial independence.
+Everyone should be planning ahead for their retirement, no matter how young or old.
+Good money practices help to create healthy financial independence.

 3. Consistent Content